Doctor-PR/action/README.md

 ## Getting Started

 1. Install the [GitHub App](https://github.com/apps/doctor-pr) to your repository.
-2. On your GitHub repository, go to `Settings -> Actions -> General -> Workflow permissions` and check `Read and write permissions` and `Allow GitHub Actions to create and approve pull requests`.
+2. On GitHub, go to `Settings -> Actions -> General -> Workflow permissions` and check `Read and write permissions` and `Allow GitHub Actions to create and approve pull requests`.
 This is required to allow the GitHub Action to create PRs.
 If it's grayed out, you may need to enable them in your organization settings.
+3. On GitHub, go to `Settings -> Secrets and variables -> Actions -> New repository secret` and add an `ANTHROPIC_API_KEY`.
+You can create one [here](https://console.anthropic.com/settings/keys).
-3. Create a new file in your repository called `.github/workflows/doctor-pr.yml` (must be named exactly this) and add the following code:
+4. Create a new file in your repository called `.github/workflows/doctor-pr.yml` (must be named exactly this) and add the following code:

     ```yaml
     name: Doctor PR